Punched card: Hollerith's early cards

 When use of the ticket punch proved tiring and error-prone, Hollerith developed the pantograph "keyboard punch".
 It featured an enlarged diagram of the card, indicating the positions of the holes to be punched.
 A printed reading board could be placed under a card that was to be read manually.

 Hollerith envisioned a number of card sizes.
 In an article he wrote describing his proposed system for tabulating the 1890 U.S. census, Hollerith suggested a card 3 by 5+1/2 in of Manila stock "would be sufficient to answer all ordinary purposes."
 The cards used in the 1890 census had round holes, 12 rows and 24 columns.
 A reading board for these cards can be seen at the Columbia University Computing History site.
 At some point, 3+1/4 by 7+3/8 in became the standard card size.
 These are the dimensions of the then-current paper currency of 1862–1923.
+This size was needed in order to use available banking-type storage for the 60,000,000 punched cards to come nationwide.

 Hollerith's original system used an ad hoc coding system for each application, with groups of holes assigned specific meanings, e.g. sex or marital status.
 His tabulating machine had up to 40 counters, each with a dial divided into 100 divisions, with two indicator hands; one which stepped one unit with each counting pulse, the other which advanced one unit every time the other dial made a complete revolution.
 This arrangement allowed a count up to 9,999.
 During a given tabulating run counters were assigned specific holes or, using relay logic, combination of holes.

 Later designs led to a card with ten rows, each row assigned a digit value, 0 through 9, and 45 columns.

 This card provided for fields to record multi-digit numbers that tabulators could sum, instead of their simply counting cards.
 Hollerith's 45 column punched cards are illustrated in Comrie's The application of the Hollerith Tabulating Machine to Brown's Tables of the Moon.